Courtney Hicks: 2013–14 season to present

 In 2014–15, Hicks won silver at the U.S. Classic, a part of the newly inaugurated ISU Challenger Series (CS).
 She finished fourth at both of her GP assignments, the 2014 Skate Canada International and 2014 Trophee Eric Bompard, and 8th at the 2015 U.S. Championships.

 In 2015–16, Hicks started her season with a bronze medal at the CS Nebelhorn Trophy.
 Competing on the GP series, she placed 6th at the 2015 Cup of China before winning her first GP medal, silver, at the 2015 NHK Trophy.
 She finished 9th at the 2016 U.S. Championships.
 Having decided to change coaches in March 2016, she spent several months working with the 87-year-old John Nicks, from whom she had previously taken lessons, before joining Todd Sand in early August.

 In 2018–19, Hicks added a triple flip-triple loop combination to her short program and free skate.
 She finished 7th at the 2018 U.S. International Figure Skating Classic and finished 8th at the 2018 NHK Trophy.
 At the 2019 U.S. Championships, Hicks placed sixteenth.
 She was eighth the following season.

 Hicks placed sixteenth at the 2020 ISP Points Challenge, a virtual competition.
 She did not compete at the Championship Series, another virtual competition used the qualifier for Nationals.
 In January 2021, she announced she had been struggling with a hip injury and had surgery to replace it.
 She said would be off the ice for a couple of months.

+In June 2023, Hicks announced her plans to return to competition for the 2023–24 figure skating season.